willnorris/willnorris.com/content/about/index.md

 Almost all of my personal projects these days are [indie web] related, mostly [written in go].
 I'm also a huge fan of [WordPress] and their mission to democratize publishing.
 Even though I no longer use WordPress for this site, I still manage other WordPress-powered site, and continue to maintain a number of [plugins] and occasionally contribute to WordPress core and WordPress for Android.

 ## Contact

 I can be contacted by email at will @ this domain or by phone at +1 (901) 484-9455.
-I'm "willnorris" on most sites.
+I'm "willnorris" on most sites and W6WJN on amateur radio.
 I'm not interested in hearing about job opportunities.

 [Elisabeth]: https://notsoserendipitous.com/